 So, if you’re disadvantaged in some way (which logically suggests a greater need), you stand a better chance of winning a grant.

 But don’t assume that you’ll get a grant.
-When you write your business plan, assume that grants will be very difficult to get (and celebrate if you’re lucky and get one).
+When you write your business plan, assume that grants will be tough to get (and celebrate if you’re lucky and get one).

-But remember, while these lists are a great place to start, they’re also the same lists a lot of other small businesses are looking at – and competing for.
+But remember, while these lists are a great place to start, they’re also the same lists many other small businesses are looking at – and competing for.
 Take the time to do your own research.
-You may just find small business grants for your specific industry or from your local government where the competition is a little less stiff.
+You may find small business grants for your specific industry or your local government where the competition is a little less stiff.

 3. Business credit cards